Where We Serve

 Since achieving their independence in 1991, the transition from communism to a free market system has been extremely painful for millions of Eastern Europeans, especially in Ukraine and Moldova.

-State bureaucrats and oligarchs teamed up with corrupt politicians throughout 28 years of independence to perpetuate a graft-ridden, Soviet-style system.
-This has kept millions of Ukrainians & Moldovans impoverished and prompted millions of others to flee their home countries.
+State bureaucrats and oligarchs teamed up with corrupt politicians throughout 30 years of independence to perpetuate a graft-ridden, Soviet-style system.
+This has kept millions of Ukrainians & Moldovans impoverished and prompted millions of others to flee to other countries looking for a better life.

 More recently, the popular 2014 Ukrainian civil uprising known as Euromaidan (the “Revolution of Dignity”) resulted in ousting Ukraine’s corrupt president.
-It led to a conflict with Russia that has Ukraine on the verge of economic collapse.
-Because of this, more than 10,000 people are dead and 1.5 million persons are displaced and in need of assistance.
+It led to an armed conflict with Russia that has left more than 14,000 people dead and 1.8 million persons are displaced and in need of assistance.

 Five years after the Euromaidan uprising—which was intended to finally free Ukrainians of the corruption gripping the country—Ukrainians instead found themselves ruled by a government that was not much better than the previous one they’d overthrown.